Catalog of Mock Stellar Streams in Milky Way-Like Galaxies: Introduction

 \section{Introduction}

 Globular clusters (GCs) are some of the best available tools for understanding the assembly history and evolution of the Milky Way galaxy (MW).
 Since most clusters are observed to have an age $\sim 10$ Gyr \citep{Krauss2003, Dotter2011}, they have been orbiting our Galaxy for at least a few Gyr if accreted onto the MW (ex-situ formed clusters) or longer if born in the central part of the MW (in-situ formed clusters).
-As GCs orbit the Galaxy, they are subject to tidal forces that cause some stars to leave the cluster and form an unbound stellar stream.
-Recently, the \Gaia ~mission \citep{Gaia2018, Gaia2023} has significantly expanded our knowledge of MW streams \citep{BonacaPriceWhelan2025}, of which $\sim$80 are thought to originate from GCs \citep{Mateu2023}.
+While GC stars can become unbound through internal dynamics such as two-body relaxation \citep{Spitzer1987, Meylan1997} and ejection from black hole interactions \citep{GielesGnedin2023, Roberts2025MNRASParticleSpray}, the dominate mechanism is through tidal heating \citep{Gnedin1997, Gnedin1999ApJ, BaumgardtMakino2003MNRAS}, which can cause enough mass-loss to form an unbound stellar stream.
+Recently, the \textit{Gaia} mission \citep{Gaia2018, Gaia2023} has significantly expanded our knowledge of MW streams \citep{BonacaPriceWhelan2025}, of which $\sim$80 are thought to originate from GCs \citep{Mateu2023}.
 Since the velocity dispersion of unbound GC stars is smaller than the typical orbital velocity around the MW, GC streams are dynamically cold, retaining signatures of their tidal histories for up to several Gyr.
+This makes them ideal for studying a wide range of gravitational physics within the MW itself, both on small and large scales.